Git extra author

 Or generate the Co-Authored text here.

-So you want to commit code to me?
-You the following in your commit message (yes the empty line is required).
+So you want to contribute code to me?
+You need to include the following in your commit message (yes the empty line is required).

 Co-authored-by: Stephan van Rooij <1292510+svrooij@users.noreply.github.com>